Keroro1454/Supply-Drop/README.md

 **Aaron:** They helped a ton with puzzling through the Plague Hat's IL hook!

 **Phreel:** Helped provide some fixes with porting to SOTV as well as motivation to actually get around to fixing this mod!

+**.score:** Helped with logbook stuff, Two-Sided Die UI implementation, and probably even more that I don't remember!